graphix-asterixdb/graphix-asterixdb.github.io/docs/getting-started.md

 ## Building AsterixDB Datasets

 1. For our tutorial we use the "Gelp" example, where **Users** and their friends make **Reviews** about **Businesses**.
-    To start, let's create a new dataverse and all of the aforementioned entities as datasets.
+    To start, let's create a new dataverse and all the aforementioned entities as datasets.
     ```
     CREATE DATAVERSE  Gelp;
     USE               Gelp;